Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Additional Robustness Checks

-Second, we show that the presence of conflict-related violence (and related factors) prior to the establishment of the first non-Catholic church in a municipality is not correlated with that church's arrival.
-Column (1) in Table \ref{dfirstiglesiasnc_tab} presents the correlation between the establishment of the first non-Catholic church in a municipality and an attack by an armed group in the previous year, using a specification that includes municipality, year, department-year fixed effects and municipality-specific linear trends.
-Column (2) regresses the same outcome on lags of total population, the proportion of the population living in rural areas, unsatisfied basic needs and the homicide rate.
+Second, we show that the presence of conflict-related violence (and related factors) in the year prior to the establishment of the first non-Catholic church in a municipality is not correlated with that church's arrival.
+Column (1) in Table \ref{dfirstiglesiasnc_tab} presents the correlation between the establishment of the first non-Catholic church in a municipality and an attack by a non-state armed group in the previous year, using a specification that includes municipality, year, department-year fixed effects and municipality-specific linear trends.
+Column (2) regresses the same outcome on lags of total population, the proportion of the population living in rural areas, unsatisfied basic needs, the proportion of the population that is an ethnic minority, and the homicide rate.
 Column (3) combines regressors from columns (1) and (2) and adds electoral outcomes for the last mayoral election (which reduces the sample).
 Column (4) includes lags of the rate of internally displaced persons (outflows and inflows), of the occurrence of at least one desertion from a guerrilla group and an event of forced recruitment.
 Column (5) combines the regressors from columns (1) and (4).
 Column (6) adds the interaction of the internal coffee price with coffee intensity (which, following \citealp{DubeVargas2013}, we interpret as a proxy for income shocks).\footnote{\cite{DubeVargas2013} use this interaction to estimate the effect of commodity price shocks on armed conflict in Colombian municipalities.
 They find that coffee price shocks are negatively related to conflict.
-By noting that agricultural commodities are labour intensive, and by showing that coffee price shocks also affect labour market outcomes, \citeauthor{DubeVargas2013} argue in favor of an opportunity cost mechanism: commodity prices affect conflict because they alter the opportunity cost of armed recruitment.
-Since through a similar channel coffee price shocks can also affect religious adherence to newly established non-Catholic churches, the inclusion of this variable is important for identification.} Finally, column (7) combines the regressors from all the previous columns.
-Importantly, we find that in all specifications, factors closely related to present attacks (e.g. conflict-related violence in the previous year, internally displaced persons, guerrilla desertion, income shocks) are statistically insignificant.
+By noting that agricultural commodities are labor intensive, and by showing that coffee price shocks also affect labor market outcomes, \citeauthor{DubeVargas2013} argue in favor of an opportunity cost mechanism: commodity prices affect conflict because they alter the opportunity cost of armed recruitment.
+Since coffee price shocks can similarly affect religious adherence to newly established non-Catholic churches, the inclusion of this variable is important for identification.} Finally, column (7) combines the regressors from all the previous columns.
+Importantly, we find that in all specifications, factors closely related to present attacks (e.g. violence in the previous year, internally displaced persons, guerrilla desertion, income shocks) are statistically insignificant.
+These results are robust to using the NCHM data (see Table \ref{dfirstiglesiasncNCHMyearly_tab} in Web Appendix \ref{approbustnessmain}).